 After delivering thousands of meals and bags of groceries to our SILO friends, we got to thinking about ways to further stabilize their sources of food.
 We came up with a backyard gardening program called Growing with SILO.
 We have built and installed close to 200 raised beds in the backyards of those who were struggling with food insecurity.
-These mini vegetable gardens provided healthy food for 142 people, including 95 children, who weren’t afraid to get their hands dirty to grow their own food.
-Participants chose from three summer varieties: a Salsa Garden, a Salad Garden or a Pasta Garden.
-A fall planting provided additional produce into the cool months.
+These mini vegetable gardens provide healthy food for 328 people, including 138 children, who aren’t afraid to get their hands dirty to grow their own food.
+Participants chose from two summer varieties: a Salsa Garden or a Salad Garden.
+A spring and fall planting provides additional produce into the cool months.

-We completed our first summer and fall growing season and are thrilled for how this new program provides a layer of food stability for our friends- right in their own backyard.
-Simultaneously, the gardening program provides participants with purpose, empowerment and “garden therapy” while empower our friends to provide for their most basic needs.
+We have completed two full growing seasons and are thrilled for how this new program provides a layer of food stability for our friends- right in their own backyard.
+Simultaneously, the gardening program provides participants with purpose, education and “garden therapy” while empower our friends to provide for their most basic needs.